-- Establish pathways for all degree programs, including transfer pathways from the community colleges - Strengthen developmental education initiatives that increase preparation, improve placement methods and reduce time spent in developmental education - Utilize Summer Term to promote college readiness and degree completion - Reduce gaps in college completion for Native Hawaiians, low-income and under-represented groups - Transition from a course-based to a curriculum pathway-based registration system - Schedule courses to facilitate timely degree completion
+- Establish pathways for all degree programs, including transfer pathways from the community colleges. - Strengthen developmental education initiatives that increase preparation, improve placement methods, and reduce time spent in developmental education. - Utilize Summer Term to promote college readiness and degree completion. - Reduce gaps in college completion for Native Hawaiians and lowincome and under-represented groups. - Transition from a course-based to a curriculum-pathway-based registration system. - Schedule courses to facilitate timely degree completion.

-- Strengthen and align financial aid resources, policies and practices for increased access and completion - Improve and stabilize student support services especially for priority targets: Native Hawaiians, Filipinos, Pacific Islanders, Veterans, Adult Learners and Part-Time Students. - Utilize Summer Term to promote college readiness and degree completion. - Support the permanent status and expansion of the Associate of Arts in Hawaiian Studies and Associate of Science, Natural Science degrees - Continue to embed Hawaiian practices throughout the college - Develop plan to normalize Hawaiian language throughout the college - Develop plan to provide liberal arts and Hawaiian studies degrees utilizing Hawaiian language immersion - Provide funding for permanent hire of grant funded personnel
+- Strengthen and align financial aid resources, policies, and practices for increased access and completion. - Improve and stabilize student support services, especially for priority targets: Native Hawaiians, Filipinos, Pacific Islanders, Veterans, Adult Learners, and Part-Time Students. - Strengthen and align assessment, program/unit review, data collection, and data analyses processes to support improved teaching and learning, accreditation, and governance and planning. - Provide enhanced professional development to improve teaching and learning. - Support the permanent status and expansion of the Associate of Arts in Hawaiian Studies and Associate of Science, Natural Science degrees. - Continue to embed Hawaiian practices throughout the college. - Develop plan to normalize Hawaiian language throughout the college. - Develop plan to provide liberal arts and Hawaiian studies degrees utilizing Hawaiian language immersion. - Provide funding for permanent hire of grant-funded personnel.